James Owen Weatherall

 James Owen Weatherall is an American physicist, mathematician, and philosopher.

 He is Chancellor's Professor in the Department of Logic and Philosophy of Science at the University of California, Irvine.
 Since January 2023, he has been editor-in-chief of Philosophy of Science (journal), the official journal of the Philosophy of Science Association.
+In 2026, he was elected to the American Academy of Arts and Sciences.

 He is married to philosopher Cailin O'Connor.